 Dr Ticao completed her PhD in Psychology from McGill University (Montreal, Quebec, Canada) and her MA in Psychology (University of the Philippines).
 She taught undergraduate and graduate Psychology courses at the University in the Philippines Visayas for 20 years, where she took on other responsibilities Director of the UPV Learning Resource Center, Director of Alumni Relations, and Chair of the Division of Social Sciences.
 She was a member of research teams focused on Filipino wellbeing, fishing communities, and nutrition and is the author of “Introduction to Psychology”, published by the UP Open University Press (2004).

-“It is exciting to be at the forefront of defining how mental health conditions (particularly, depression, alcohol use, and suicidality) can be integrated into HIV treatment and care, to raise awareness, reduce stigma, and bring people with mental illness and their carers to become productive members of their communities.
-The challenges accompanying these goals are many, but can be regarded as opportunities to make a difference in other people’s lives”, observes Dr Ticao.
+“It is great to be at the forefront of defining how mental health conditions (particularly, depression, alcohol use, and suicidality) can be integrated into HIV treatment and care, to raise awareness and reduce stigma, and to assist people with mental illness and their carers to become productive members of their communities.
+The challenges accompanying these goals are many, but I see them as opportunities where we can make a difference in people’s lives”, observes Dr Ticao.

-Dr Ticao feels privileged to be part of a dedicated Gede team that ‘dares greatly’ to search for these opportunities that will, hopefully, make a small corner of the world better than when we first found it.
+Dr Ticao feels privileged to be part of a dedicated Gede team that ‘dares greatly’ to search for opportunities that will, hopefully, make a small corner of the world a little better than when we first found it.